openstack/adjutant/README.md

 ### Adding Actions:

-Adding new actions is done by creating a new django app and defining the action models and their serializers.
+Adding new actions is done by creating a new django app in the actions module and defining the action models and their serializers.
 Action must extend the BaseAction class as defined in the **actions.models** module.
 They also must add themselves to the global store of actions (see the bottom of existing models modules).

 The documentation for this is mainly inline.